atc0005/check-cert/README.md

 192.168.5.183           443     192.168.5.183                   ⛔ (leaf; self-signed)          [EXPIRED] 1034d 19h ago         F7:A2:CD:4A:F2:A0:63:10
 ```

+Of note:

+- explicitly specify port `443/tcp` (the default)
+- scan the entire `192.168.5.0/24` range
+- only emit "problem" entries

 #### Partial range

 Here we specify a partial range using a syntax intentionally similar to the
-*octet based addressing* syntax accepted by nmap (an amazing tool).
-Commas
+*octet based addressing* syntax accepted by [nmap](https://nmap.org/) (an
-within an octet (in order to exclude IPs) are not supported at this time.
+amazing tool).
+Commas within an octet (in order to exclude IPs) are not
+supported at this time.

 ```ShellSession
 $ ./certsum --ports 443 --hosts 192.168.5.104-110